How to pay off debt

 Priority #3: Determine your debt repayment budget

 Once your living expenses and minimum debt payments are taken care of, figure out how much of your income you have left over to put toward paying down the principal.
-Since your minimum monthly payments go primarily toward interest while barely making a dent in the principal, it’s these extra funds you add each month that will determine how quickly you’re able to pay down your debts.
+Because your minimum monthly payments go primarily toward interest, it’s these extra funds you add each month that will determine how quickly you’re able to pay down your debts.

 Priority #4: Decide which debt to pay down first